 Keep it casual and breezy at breakfast and lunch in stylish cover-ups, sundresses and shorts.
 Turn up to dinner in something with a dash of holiday glamour; Mr Smith should opt for trousers over shorts.

-Decorated by local artists, aptly named Art Bar shakes up signature cocktails dreamed up by barman Andreu Genestar along with all the classics.
+Decorated by local artists, aptly named Art Bar shakes up signature cocktails along with all the classics.
 The neutral-toned and high-ceilinged space has splashes of colour: there’s a multi-coloured glass piece above the bar, Katrin Kirk jellyfish sculptures and a driftwood wall installation.
 Claim one of the cushy sofas and order a gin-based Capritx de Menorca to wind down after a sun-filled day.

 Enjoy leisurely breakfasts from 8am to 11am, lounging lunches from 1pm to 3.15pm and candle-lit dinners from 7pm to 10pm.
 The bar pours all manner of beverages from noon to midnight.

-Order from Simply Fosh straight to your room, or root through the minibar for drinks, chocolates and salty snacks.
+Order from March Fosh straight to your room, or root through the minibar for drinks, chocolates and salty snacks.